-This basic speech and communications class is designed to do the following: improve the student's ability to express his/her ideas through speaking, improve listening ability, gain skills in organization and outlining, and improve library and
+This basic speech and communications class is designed to do the following: improve the student's ability to express his/her ideas through speaking, improve listening ability, gain skills in organization and outlining, and improve library and research skills.

-1 credit Open to: 9th only research skills.
 In addition to presenting several types of public speeches, students will also practice other communication skills including: interviewing, electronic communication, group discussion, and communication analysis.